 No matter what we build as a church.
 It is often hinged on the leaders that we have.
 The world has one of the great leadership crises we have seen in our lifetime.
 Our prayer is that this would not be the case for the church of God.

 God forbid that his church would lack leaders.
 We are praying the Lord will awaken sleeping giants, leaders who do not know they are leaders.
 Leaders who are not functioning in the full capacity that the Lord placed in them.

 Matthew 9:35-38 New King James Version (NKJV)

 37 Then He said to His disciples, “The harvest truly is plentiful, but the laborers are few.
 38 Therefore pray the Lord of the harvest to send out laborers into His harvest.”

 Consider the last part of the first verse.
-While there is a harvest to be had, the laborers are few.
+While there is a harvest to be had, the labourers are few.
 If you know anything about harvesting, you will know that there is a period in which harvest can be completed before the crops start to fall prey to the elements and pests.

 The main difference that we will see between our church leaders today and the leadership that Jesus showed is the servant-hearted nature that is absent today.
 We may wash feet on occasion, but Jesus washed feet consistently.

 It may not have been through the act of washing feet, but symbolically, he washed feet daily.
 He put others before himself.
 He led from the front.